-Deciding on a kitchen paint color can be surprisingly stressful, especially if you plan on painting your cabinets.
+Deciding on the best kitchen paint colors can be surprisingly stressful, especially if you plan on painting your cabinets.
 Kitchen cabinetry is a major expense, and with so much of your budget on the line, repainting faded cabinets or selecting a color for a new set can be daunting.
-To help narrow down the infinite options available, we decided to poll a selection of interior designers to see what they always reach for when creating stylish spaces.
-From dusty greens to crisp whites and pitch blacks, these are the paint-color picks of the pros.
+When confronted with a seemingly endless selection of shades in the paint aisle, the process doesn’t get much easier.
+To help narrow down the infinite options available, we polled a selection of interior designers to see what they always reach for when creating stylish spaces.
+We don’t know about you, but when our go-to interior design sources reveal their secrets, we take note.

 "We love Farrow & Ball All White for walls and upper cabinets.
-Its a nice modern white, not too cold and not too creamy.
+It's a nice modern white, not too cold and not too creamy.
 We also love the high-contrast kitchen with black lower cabinets and white upper cabinets.
 For that, we again look to Farrow & Ball for Pitch Black.
-I know it sounds crazy, but if you go with a more charcoal color, cabinets often end up looking navy blue, so better just to go pitch black!
-Also, as of late, we've been obsessed with a deep dusty green tone for cabinetry, like Farrow & Ball Studio Green or Ralph Lauren Porch Awning!” — Brandon Quattrone, Consort
+I know it sounds crazy, but if you go with a more charcoal color, cabinets often end up looking navy blue, so better just to go pitch black.
+Also, as of late, we've been obsessed with a deep dusty green tone for cabinetry, like Farrow & Ball Studio Green or Ralph Lauren Porch Awning." — Brandon Quattrone, Consort

 Benjamin Moore Fossil

 “Benjamin Moore Fossil is my go-to gray right now because it is very subtle but stands out as a strong neutral against white walls and natural hardwood floors.
-You could also only paint the top cabinets this color and go for something bold on the bottom row.” — Karen Vidal, Design Vidal
+You could also only paint the top cabinets this color and go for something bold on the bottom row.” — Karen Vidal, Vidal Design Collaborative

-Benjamin Moore Simply White #2143-70 ($38 and up)
+Benjamin Moore Simply White

 “I love the look of a crisp white kitchen.
 It’s bright, classic, and timeless.
-My go-to shade for kitchen cabinets is Benjamin Moore’s Simply White, which looks fantastic in any light.” — Paloma Contreras, Paloma Contreras Design and La Dolce Vita Blog
+My go-to shade for kitchen cabinets is Benjamin Moore’s Simply White, which looks fantastic in any light.” — Paloma Contreras, Paloma Contreras Interior Design and La Dolce Vita Blog

-Farrow & Ball Stiffkey Blue #281 ($97 and up)
+Farrow & Ball Stiffkey Blue

-“For cabinets I am more drawn to the material and detail of the actual cabinet and aim to keep the paint neutral, bright, and reflective of what may be going on in nearby rooms.
-My go-tos for paint colors are Decorators White by Benjamin Moore and Shaded White by Farrow & Ball for that European look.
+“For cabinets, I am more drawn to the material and detail of the actual cabinet and aim to keep the paint neutral, bright, and reflective of what may be going on in nearby rooms.
+My go-to's for paint colors are Decorators White by Benjamin Moore and Shaded White by Farrow & Ball for that European look.
 A contrast on an island or lower cabinets can be fun, and once again I lean toward a fun color that may run throughout the space, a deep gray, like Down Pipe from Farrow & Ball, or a blue that reminds me of the deepest depths of the ocean, like Stiffkey Blue from Farrow & Ball.” — Brian Paquette, Brian Paquette Interiors

-Farrow & Ball Blackened #2011 ($97 and up)
+Farrow & Ball Blackened